JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 The `Uncaught TypeError: e.slice is not a function` error indicates that the response which is received from the remote data source is not an array while the widget expects a simple array for its data source.

 Widgets like the TreeView or the MultiSelect need only a simple array.
-Conversly, Grid needs an envelope with additional information such as total, errors, and aggregates.
+Conversely, Grid needs an envelope with additional information such as total, errors, and aggregates.
 For more information on what information each widget expects, review the demo of the respective control.

 The possible causes for the `e.slice is not a function` error can be any or a combination of the following: